nex-reference/cto-tech-ref/PoC/Pipeline/Pipeline.md

 ## Alternate Design

 We could do a similar implementation where each Node is running as a separate process/service and connected via Queues (e.g. RabbitMQ or Azure Service Bus equivalents on cloud).
 This will be a complex design.
 So, why not start with this, see how it scales then switch to more complex solutions ?

+## Source Code Structure

+- Program is the entry point of the application
+- Extensions is an extension to IServiceCollection to add the pipeline configuration
+- Interfaces has a single interface which every component implements
+- Models has the Message class and Pipeline Configuration class
+- PipelineService is the background service which reads the pipeline configuration and starts the pipeline
+- Components folder has all the Components that makes up the pipeline, obviously :)
+- Messaging folder has the messaging infrastructure built using Channels, which is the moot point of this write up :)
+- appsettings.json has the pipeline configuration

 ## References